saadarif/DTCTeaching/IntroductionLinearModels/index.md

 ---

-Physiological and morphological relationships often follow the power law :$y=a x^{b}$ which can be lineared with a log-log transformation.
+Physiological and morphological relationships often follow the power law :$y=a x^{b}$ which can be linearized with a log-log transformation.

 ```r
 par(mfrow=c(1,2))